laoyigrace/subject/doc/source/configuring.rst

 feature is enabled.

-**IMPORTANT NOTE**: previously HMAC keys (as well as enabled parameter) were placed at `/etc/glance/api-paste.ini` and `/etc/glance/registry-paste.ini` files for Glance API and Glance Registry services respectively.
+**IMPORTANT NOTE**: previously HMAC keys (as well as enabled parameter) were placed at `/etc/subject/api-paste.ini` and `/etc/subject/registry-paste.ini` files for Glance API and Glance Registry services respectively.
 Starting with osprofiler 0.3.1 release there is no need to set these arguments in the `*-paste.ini` files.
 This functionality is still supported, although the config values are having larger priority.

-The config value ``trace_sqlalchemy`` is used to determine whether fully enable sqlalchemy engine based SQL execution profiling feature for glance-api and glance-registry services.
+The config value ``trace_sqlalchemy`` is used to determine whether fully enable sqlalchemy engine based SQL execution profiling feature for subject-api and subject-registry services.

 * ``trace_sqlalchemy=<True|False>``